Creating a Deal

 addDeal();

-Now run the command php createDeal.php in terminal and you should see the following output:
+Now run the command php createDeal.php in the terminal, and you should see the following output:

 $ php createDeal.php